isacben/monkeying-around/README.md

 #### Day 3 - Nov 7th, 2022

 1. Fixed moving platforms (the solution was to make sure the (base) platform was a KinematicBody2D instead of a Node2D with a KinematicBody2D inside.
+2. Drew the main character and tested different sizes
+3. Enhanced player movement: added acceleration and friction to stop